GLOBAL MARKETS-Shares rise on German growth, Greece optimism; oil rises

 * Brent crude rises above $60 a barrel

-* S&P 500 hits intraday record high (Updates to close of European bond, stock markets, oil settlement prices)
+* S&P 500 hits intraday record high (Updates to open of U.S. markets; changes byline; dateline, previously LONDON)

 By Sam Forgione